India, China begin troop withdrawal from contested border | Taiwan News | 2021/02/11

 India and China will remove forward deployments in a “phased, coordinated and verified manner,” Indian Defense Minister Rajnath Singh told Parliament on Thursday.

-The tense standoff high in the Karakoram mountains began in early May, when Indian officials said Chinese soldiers crossed the frontier three different points in Ladakh, erecting tents and guard posts and ignoring verbal warnings to leave.
-That triggered shouting matches, stone-throwing and fistfights, much of it replayed on television news channels and social media.
+The tense standoff high in the Karakoram mountains began in early May, when Indian and Chinese soldiers ignored each other’s repeated verbal warnings, triggering a yelling match, stone-throwing and even fistfights at the northern bank of Pangong Lake, where contested ridges hump into the glacial lake from eight directions and are referred to as “fingers.”

-Tensions exploded into hand-to-hand combat with clubs, stones and fists on June 15 that left 20 Indian soldiers dead.
+By June it escalated and spread north in Depsang and Galwan Valley, where India has built an all-weather military road along the disputed frontier and where tensions exploded into hand-to-hand combat with clubs, stones and fists that left 20 Indian soldiers dead.
 China is believed to also have had casualties, but has not given any details.

-Since then, both the countries have stationed tens of thousands of their soldiers backed by artillery, tanks and fighter jets along the fiercely contested Line of Actual Control, or LAC, with troops settling in for the harsh winter.
+Since then, both countries had stationed tens of thousands of their soldiers backed by artillery, tanks and fighter jets along the de facto border called Line of Actual Control, or LAC, with troops settling in for the harsh winter.

+Each side accused the other of instigating the violence.
+Their governments started military and diplomatic talks on ending the crisis that has dramatically changed the India-China relationship.

+China in its brief statement did not provide details on the disengagement.
+Singh, India’s defense minister, said the “Chinese side will keep its troop presence in the northern bank area to east of Finger 8.”

+“Reciprocally, the Indian troops will be based at their permanent base” near Finger 3, Singh said.
+“A similar action would be taken in the south bank area by both sides.”

+Singh said the two sides also agreed on a “temporary moratorium on military activities” on the lake’s northern bank.
+“Patrolling will be resumed only when both sides reach an agreement in diplomatic and military talks that would be held subsequently,” he said.

-The LAC separates Chinese-held and Indian-held territories from Ladakh in the west to India’s eastern state of Arunachal Pradesh, which China claims in its entirety.
-It is broken in parts where the Himalayan nations of Nepal and Bhutan border China.
+The LAC separates Chinese- and Indian-held territories from Ladakh in the west to India’s eastern state of Arunachal Pradesh, which China claims in its entirety.
+LAC is broken in parts where the Himalayan nations of Nepal and Bhutan border China.
 It divides areas of physical control rather than territorial claims.

 India claims the Chinese-controlled Aksai Chin plateau as part of the Ladakh region.
 According to India, the control line is 3,488 kilometers (2,167 miles) long, while China says it is considerably shorter.